 Potatoes have many health benefits and are packed with nutrients.
 Even drinking raw potato juice can help boost your immune system.
-But can potatoes cure a cold or other ailments if you put them in your socks?
+But can potatoes cure colds or other ailments if you put them in your socks?

 Nope.
-Potatoes in your socks can’t cure a cold or other ailments, like coughs, runny noses, or sinus infections.
+Potatoes in your socks can’t cure colds or other ailments like coughs, runny noses, or sinus infections.

 The claim is that putting sliced raw potatoes against the bottom of your feet — and wearing socks to hold them in place — can help cure cold and flu symptoms likes coughs, runny nose, congestion, and fever.